 Burglary also fell an average of 28% across all cities.
 However, lockdowns affected burglary numbers in markedly different ways from city to city.
 While Lima in Peru saw rates plunge by 84%, San Francisco actually saw a 38% increase in break-ins as a result of COVID restrictions.

 Data from many cities didn’t distinguish between commercial and residential.
-Where it did, burglaries of private premises — rather than shops or warehouses — was more likely to decline, with more people stuck in-doors around the clock.
+Where it did, burglaries of private premises — rather than shops or warehouses — were more likely to decline, with more people stuck indoors around the clock.